bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 \end{align*}
 $$

-Everytime we improve the overall model, a new model will be learned and added into the ensemble.
-In the end, we get an ensemble.
-The number of new models to add and *$$ \alpha $$* are hyperparameters.
+A new model will be learned and added into the ensemble everytime we perform an iteration.
+The number of iterations to perform and *$$ \alpha $$* are hyperparameters.

 ### "Gradient" Boosting

+{% marginnote 'sn-onec' 'When we differentiate the squared error loss function, we get $$ y_{pred}-y_{true} $$ which uncoincidentally happens to be the "error" which we are trying to predict.'%}
 To end it off, we explore why this is called *"gradient"* boosting.
-It turns out that the error which we are talking about earlier is the gradient of the loss function with respect to model prediction prediction, $$ \frac{\partial loss}{\partial pred} $$.
-Think about the squared error loss function, $$ 0.5 (y_{true}-y_{pred})^2 $$.
-When we differentiate that, we get $$ y_{pred}-y_{true} $$ which uncoincidentally happens to be the "error" which we train our new error-predicting models to predict.
-Similarly, errors for other types of predictive problems such as classification problems can be expressed via the gradient.
+It turns out that the error which we are talking about earlier is the gradient of the loss function $$ wrt $$ model prediction and this is generalizable to any differentiable loss function.
+Since we are predicting the gradients, we call this gradient boosting.

 Mathematically, the derivative of the loss function, $$ \frac{\partial loss}{\partial pred} $$, gives the direction in which the predictions can be adjusted to maximize loss.
-In gradient boosting, we predict and adjust our predictions in the opposite (negative gradient) direction.
-This achieves the opposite (minimize the loss).
-Since, the loss of a model inversely relates to its performance and accuracy, doing so improves its performance. {% marginnote 'sn-three' 'You can also think about this as a form of Gradient Descend.'%}
+In gradient boosting, we predict the other direction (negative gradient) and as result, minimize loss and maximize accuracy.{% marginnote 'sn-three' 'You can also think about this as a form of Gradient Descend.'%}

 Intuitively, we are shifting our model predictions in small steps towards directions which improve the overall performance of our model.